Altishofer/DFL_PeerBasedMixing/README.md

 ## To Do

+### Jan
+- Novelty of our implementation
-- Enable and disable mixnet routing for experimental purposes
+- Model and network anonymity for DFL
+- Wait for the implementation to condensate, start writing again

+### Linn
+- Switch to structured JSON model updates instead of serialized byte streams
+- Implement streaming-based FL aggregation (send parts during each epoch)
+- Aggregation algo which aggregates all model fragments, ignoring any identity and parameter distribution
+- Implement more robust fragment-based aggregation

+### Sandrin
 - Use persistent TCP connections (currently, each message uses a new socket)
-- Consider using UDP instead of TCP for reduced overhead
 - Add message hashes for payload verification and replay protection
-- Switch to structured JSON model updates instead of serialized byte streams
-- Implement streaming-based FL aggregation
 - Introduce random synonyms for models and fragments to improve unlinkability
 - Real-time node statistics and visualization in the frontend
+- job based deployment

+### Altin
+- Enable and disable mixnet routing for experimental purposes
 - Allow free join/leave of nodes by decoupling strict round synchronization
-- Implement more robust fragment-based aggregation
+- Mixing strategies (delay, shuffle, batch, dummy)
+- Mark nodes as active or inactive, for paths where messages are not received

 ---